jvandenaardweg/coinaly/README.md

 Currently the setup is a self hosted solution, untill we figured out the most secure way to store your Bittrex API key and secrets.

 ### Bittrex API permissions
 In order to use this you need to have a Bittrex API key so we can read your orders and balances.
 An Bittrex API key can be created here: [https://bittrex.com/Manage#sectionApi](https://bittrex.com/Manage#sectionApi).
+After creating, please remember the `key` and `secret`.
+We need that later in the setup.

 **Read info** is the minimum required permission that needs to be enabled for your API key. **Trade limit** and **Trade market** are required if you want to trade from within the website.